-Human capital risks:

-The companies of the Fluidra Group have a variable remuneration policy linked to professional development and the achievement of personal objectives in order to identify and reward its best professionals in this way.

-The parent company has a whistleblowing channel created by the Audit Committee, under the collegiate management of corporate HR management, Internal Audit and Legal, so that any employee of the group can report any issues relating to internal control, accounting, HR management, the environment, or any type of irregular situation.

-The company has Internal Rules of Conduct on matters relating to the securities market.
+Human capital risks: The companies of the Fluidra Group have a variable remuneration policy linked to professional development and the achievement of personal objectives in order to identify and reward its best professionals in this way.
+The parent company has a whistleblowing channel created by the Audit Committee, under the collegiate management of corporate HR management, Internal Audit and Legal, so that any employee of the group can report any issues relating to internal control, accounting or auditing.
+The company has an Internal Code of Conduct on matters relating to the securities market.

-Process-related risks:

-These risks are handled by the corresponding Business Unit, monitored centrally by the Financial department and verified by the Internal Audit department.
+Process-related risks: These risks are handled and monitored centrally by the Management Control department and verified by the Internal Audit department.
 The processes of obtaining consolidated financial information are carried out centrally under corporate criteria, and both the consolidated annual accounts and the individual annual accounts of each subsidiary are verified by external auditors.